HerrPhil/Quicksort/README.md

 2. Lomuto Partition: We have used this partition in this article.
 This is a simple algorithm, we keep track of index of smaller elements and keep swapping.
 We have used it here in this article because of its simplicity.
+3. Hoare'e Partition: This is the fastest of all.
+Here we traverse an array from both sides and keep swapping greater elements on the left smaller elements on the right, while the array is not partitioned.

+The logic is simple, we start from the leftmost element and keep track of the index of smaller (or equal) elements as **i** increments.
+While traversing, if we find a smaller element, we swap the current element with arr[i].
+Otherwise, we ignore the current element.